CPT Codes: What They Are, How They Work, and Why They Matter

 Let’s talk fee schedules, because this is where CPT codes turn into actual dollars.

-Every CPT code in your system needs a charge amount assigned to it.
-And while you’re allowed to set your own rates, you need a strategy—one that aligns with your payer contracts and doesn’t scare off self-pay patients.
+Every CPT code should be included in your fee schedule setup with clear rates based on Medicare, commercial, and cash pricing strategies.And while you’re allowed to set your own rates, you need a strategy—one that aligns with your payer contracts and doesn’t scare off self-pay patients.

-Start With Medicare
+Why Start With the Medicare Fee Schedule?

 Medicare publishes its Physician Fee Schedule every year, broken down by geographic region.
 This gives you a baseline to start with.
 If Medicare pays $100 for a code in your area, then: